Skrillmau5er/Drupal-on-Group-Workspaces/README.md

 ### Updating DB ###
 It is recommended to update your database using drush.
 You can also do this by visiting the update.php page; however, we were having issues with this and required Daniel to do his magic once again.

+## Additional Setup/Info ##
+* If you aren't seeing any style showing up on your site, then you will need to turn off aggregate CSS and JS files.
+It is in the configuration settings.
+* You might have to change the .htaccess in the web/sites/default/files and remove the following from Options: -ExecCGI -Includes -MultiViews
+* This method of installing drupal hasn't been perfected yet and probably will need refinement.
+However, we understand that this setup will make updates and other tasks much easier.